neuvector/neuvector-helm/README.md

 $ oc new-project neuvector
 $ oc -n neuvector adm policy add-scc-to-user privileged -z default
 ```

-## Downloading the Chart

-Clone or download this repository.

-## Installing the Chart

 To install the chart with the release name `my-release` and image pull secret: